tomedunn/the-finished-book/_classes/daily-xp-and-encounter-difficulty/daily-xp-and-encounter-difficulty.md

 <figure id="fig:daily-xp-ratio-vs-level">
     {% include_relative fig-daily-xp-ratio-vs-level-large.html %}
     {% include_relative fig-daily-xp-ratio-vs-level-small.html %}
-    <figcaption>Figure 2: PC daily XP values for full adventuring days consisting of either Easy, Medium, Hard, or Deadly encounters.
+    <figcaption>PC daily XP values for full adventuring days consisting of either Easy, Medium, Hard, or Deadly encounters.
 Values are normalized to the Medium encounters values.</figcaption>
 </figure>

-Figure <a href="#fig:daily-xp-ratio-vs-level" class="fig-ref">2</a> (above) replots this data relative to the average daily XP values for Medium encounters.
+Figure \figref{fig:daily-xp-ratio-vs-level} (above) replots this data relative to the average daily XP values for Medium encounters.
 Easy encounters come out 10% lower than Medium on average, Hard encounters are 6% higher, and Deadly are 12% higher.
 This means that only minor corrections to the adventuring day XP budgets are needed in order to compensate for different average encounter difficulties.

-To give a sense of where these changes in XP come from, Fig. <a href="#fig:edpr-vs-level" class="fig-ref">3</a> (below) shows how the average effective damage per round for each average encounter difficulty.
+To give a sense of where these changes in XP come from, Fig. \figref{fig:edpr-vs-level} (below) shows how the average effective damage per round for each average encounter difficulty.
 The relative differences in effective damage per round match those for XP almost exactly.
 This makes sense, since the amount of damage each class can take is largely independent of the number of encounters they face.

 <figure id="fig:edpr-vs-level">
     {% include_relative fig-full-daily-edpr-vs-level-adventuring-days-large.html %}
     {% include_relative fig-full-daily-edpr-vs-level-adventuring-days-small.html %}
-    <figcaption>Figure 3: PC average effective damage per round for full adventuring days consisting of either Easy, Medium, Hard, or Deadly encounters.</figcaption>
+    <figcaption>PC average effective damage per round for full adventuring days consisting of either Easy, Medium, Hard, or Deadly encounters.</figcaption>
 </figure>

 ## Class Breakdown
 We can take this a step further and look at how these hold up for each class as well.
-Figure <a href="#fig:class-daily-xp-ratio-vs-level" class="fig-ref">4</a> (below) shows how the daily XP for full adventuring days with Deadly encounters compares against one with Medium encounters for each class.
+Figure \figref{fig:class-daily-xp-ratio-vs-level} (below) shows how the daily XP for full adventuring days with Deadly encounters compares against one with Medium encounters for each class.

 <figure id="fig:class-daily-xp-ratio-vs-level">
     {% include_relative fig-class-daily-xp-ratio-vs-level-large.html %}
     {% include_relative fig-class-daily-xp-ratio-vs-level-small.html %}
-    <figcaption>Figure 4: Daily XP values for each class for full adventuring days consisting of Deadly encounters.
+    <figcaption>Daily XP values for each class for full adventuring days consisting of Deadly encounters.
 Values are normalized to the Medium encounters values. <i>Note: You can toggle individual lines on and off by clicking on them in the legend.</i></figcaption>
 </figure>

 For most of spellcasting classes (bard, druid, sorcerer, and wizard), the gap between Deadly and Medium adventuring days steadily increases up until level 10 where it plateaus at around 20%.
 Clerics also increase up to near 20%, but their growth plateaus from levels 7-12 at around 12%.
 Warlocks, unsurprisingly, show a different trend from the other spellcasters, quickly reaching a plateau of around 12% and staying there all the way up to level 20.